Thank you for reading our post, please rate this article at the end.

 4. Essential Equipment and Overall Boat Condition

 You want the boat raised on its trailer or a supportive platform for this inspection.
-This way, you can walk around it and check underneath for any damages.
+This way, you can walk around it and check underneath for damages.

 If you spot damage to the hull, it’s not always a red flag.
 The hull could have some repairs, but this isn’t a bad sign, as minor dings and dents are almost inevitable in boats.